Felipe Gallegos: Club career

 In 2009, Gallegos was promoted to first-adult team and debuted during an unofficial friendly match against Argentinos Juniors.
 The incoming season, he officially debuted against O'Higgins in a 3–3 away draw.
 The following match he assisted to Diego Rivarola in the second goal of the 2–0 away win over Cobreloa.
 His first competitive goal came on 15 August 2010 against Everton de Viña del Mar in a 5–1 victory.

 In mid-2012 Gallegos left the club and joined on loan to German second-tier side Union Berlin.
-After completing his loan spell, he moved to Spain’s Liga Adelante team Recreativo de Huelva in June 2013.
+After completing his loan spell, he moved to Spanish Liga Adelante team Recreativo de Huelva in June 2013.

 In June 2014, he joined Necaxa of the Liga MX.

-In August 2021, he joined the Greek club OFI Crete, becoming the fourth Chilean to play for the club after Alejandro Hisis, Jaime Vera and Miguel Vargas.
+In August 2021, he joined the Greek club OFI, becoming the fourth Chilean to play for the club after Alejandro Hisis, Jaime Vera and Miguel Vargas.

+In 2022, he returned to Universidad de Chile, ending his contract in 21 July 2023.

+On 26 July 2023, Gallegos was announced at OFI Crete on a two year contract.

+On 16 September 2024, Gallegos was announced at Auckland.